AndrewAOlson/PythonProj/Andrew Olson status.md

 The program checks to make sure the given date/date range is valid, then shows the map

-The stamp on the mad is red for felonies, blue for misdemeanors, and gray for unknown.
+The stamp on the mad is red for felonies, orange for misdemeanors, and gray for unknown.
 It also displays the number of arrests in each district and the number of felony/misdemeanor arrests in the terminal

 #### What have you not done for your project yet?